Turkish television drama: Bangladesh

-Hong Kong

-10 Days of a Good Man ranked #10 on Netflix in Hong Kong Top 10.
-Last Call for Istanbul ranked #7 on Netflix in Hong Kong Top 10.
+Turkish series began to gain popularity in Bangladesh with the arrival of Muhteşem Yüzyıl.
+Renamed Sultan Süleyman after the Ottoman sultan it depicts, the show aired on Deepto TV, which launched in November 2015.
+The channel's inaugural program was the first two episodes of the series.
+It was the first Turkish drama series to air on Bangladeshi television.
+By the first week of January, the program had earned the second-highest TRP.
+By the second week, it had reached the top spot among all Bangladeshi TV channels.

 India

-In September 2015, the first Turkish drama on Indian television was Adını Feriha Koydum (Feriha) aired on Zindagi had become a huge success.
-The reason behind its success is a powerful story and natural acting by all the artists The third and final season Adını Feriha Koydum, was broadcast for the first time in India between 16 November 2016 to 15 December 2016 at 6 pm under the title "Feriha-New Season" by Zindagi because of overwhelming audience request.
-However, the show Aşk-ı Memnu (Paabandh Ishq) was also aired on Rishtey in Hindi but on international version of Rishtey like in United States, Europe and Asia.
-In India, Aşk-ı Memnu does not broadcast by the Rishtey till now.
+In September 2015, the first Turkish drama on Indian television, Adını Feriha Koydum, aired on Zindagi became a huge success.
+The third and final season of the show was broadcast India in 2016 as "Feriha-New Season" by Zindagi due to overwhelming audience request.
 Fatmagul'ün Suçu Ne? is also extremely well received and appreciated by India audiences.
 The show also helped Zindagi to become the number one premium entertainment channel, garnering impressive ratings.
-The viewership of the channel increased due to this show.Kuzey Güney, Adını Feriha Koydum, Aşk Laftan Anlamaz, Little Lord are a most demanded show in India and also highest rated show in India.
-From 25 June 2018 the Star Plus started broadcasting Kış Güneşi as its channel first Turkish show dubbed in Hindi language.
+The viewership of the channel increased due to this show.
+Kuzey Güney, Adını Feriha Koydum, Aşk Laftan Anlamaz, Küçük Ağa are some of the most popular and highest-rated shows in India.
+From 25 June 2018 StarPlus started broadcasting Kış Güneşi as its channel first Turkish show dubbed in the Hindi language.

+In the aftermath of the 2016 Uri attack, which strained India–Pakistan relations, Pakistani series on Zindagi were replaced by Turkish ones.

-Kya Qusoor Hai Amala Ka, an Indian adaptation of the Turkish drama series Fatmagül'ün Suçu Ne?, was released in 2017.
-Indian remake, Dil Sambhal Jaa Zara, of Turkish drama, Ask-i Memnu, was aired in 2017.
+Kya Qusoor Hai Amala Ka? and Dil Sambhal Jaa Zara, Indian adaptations of Fatmagül'ün Suçu Ne? and Aşk-ı Memnu, were aired in 2017.
+Binbir Gece was remade as Katha Ankahee and aired on Sony Entertainment Television.

-Recently in 2018 MX PLAYER started streaming Turkish shows dubbed in Hindi for free.
-Day Dreamer, Endless Love, Cennet, New Bride, Brave and Beautiful, The Girl Named Feriha, Our Story (Bizim Hikaye), The Promise (Yemin) are also very well received by audience.

-Binbir Gece will get an Indian remake.
-Indian remake aired as Kathaa Ankahee on Sony Entertainment Television.